 How to Clean Glass Shower Doors With Vinegar and Dawn

-- Spray the solution onto the glass shower door, making sure to cover all areas with soap scum and hard water stains.
+• Spray solution on glass shower door to cover soap scum and hard water stains.

-- Add a few drops of Dawn dish soap to the spray bottle and shake it gently to mix the ingredients.
+• Add a few drops of Dawn dish soap, shake gently to mix.

-- Rinse the door with warm water to remove any residue.
+• Rinse with warm water to remove residue.

-- Use a squeegee to remove excess water from the glass, starting from the top and working your way down.
+• Use squeegee to remove excess water, start from top and work down.

-- Dry any remaining water with a soft cloth or towel.
+• Dry remaining water with a soft cloth or towel.

 Tips: